If you don’t find an answer to your question, please see Contact Us

-Grant amounts have ranged between $200 and $22,000, with the average grant awarded as $5,000.
+The average grant amount awarded has been $5,000.
 We encourage applicants to ensure their budget reflects the needs of their project and is as detailed as possible.
 The Arts Fund encourages applicants to seek multiple sources of funding to maximize the impact of the project.
 In addition, the Arts Fund has a limited annual grant budget and, as such, may not be able to approve an applicant’s full funding request.

 To see examples of the grant amounts awarded, you can refer to Press Releases.

 By "meaningful" we mean a grant that actually makes a difference to, and has an impact on an individual’s or organization’s project.
 It might mean the difference between a project happening, or not; or having a significant impact on the quality of the project or the range of people who benefit from it.

 The Arts Fund recognizes that applicants may want help in understanding the submission and evaluation process, and has addressed this by offering the following opportunities:

 Arts Fund policy excludes Board members from providing any direct assistance with grant applications.